ibldzn/yakuza-0-legend-style-fix/README.md

    ![Screenshot](https://i.imgur.com/Yi3XAIP.png)
 5. Done!

-## The mod conflict with other mod that I'm using, What should I do?
+## I'm having issue with your mod, what should I do?

 <h3>
   <p align="center">